vgel/jpeg-decode-talk/slides.md

 ```

 <!--
 Now we can write a function that parses a single segment from the file.

-(Don't worry about following all the code right now -- slides will be available online)
+We parse the marker and kind byte, and can immediately return a no-data segment if the kind byte is in a certain range.
+Otherwise, we need to read a length and payload, and if the segment is a StartOfScan segment, scan through to append the compressed data block as well.
 -->

 ---